 Yet none of these passages were discussing the worship of adoration, the kind of worship given to God.

 Consider how honor is given.
 We regularly give it to public officials.
-In the United States it is customary to address a judge as "Your Honor."
-In the marriage ceremony it used to be said that the wife would "love, honor, and obey" her husband.
-Letters to legislators are addressed to "The Honorable So-and-So."
-And just about anyone, living or dead, who bears an exalted rank is said to be worthy of honor, and this is particularly true of historical figures, as when children are (or at least used to be) instructed to honor the Founding Fathers of America.
+In the United States it is customary to address a judge as “Your Honor.”
+In the marriage ceremony it used to be said that the wife would “love, honor, and obey” her husband.
+And just about anyone, living or dead, who bears an exalted rank is said to be worthy of honor, and this is particularly true of historical figures.

 These practices are entirely Biblical.
 We are explicitly commanded at numerous points in the Bible to honor certain people.
 One of the most important commands on this subject is the command to honor one’s parents: “Honor your father and your mother, that your days may be long in the land which the Lord your God gives you” (Ex.
 20:12).
 God considered this command so important that he repeated it multiple times in the Bible (for example, Lev.
 19:3, Deut.
 5:16, Matt.
 15:4, Luke 18:20, and Eph.
 6:2–3).
 It was also important to give honor to one’s elders in general: “You shall rise up before the hoary head, and honor the face of an old man, and you shall fear your God: I am the Lord” (Lev.
 19:32).
 It was also important to specially honor religious leaders: “Make sacred garments for your brother Aaron [the high priest], to give him dignity and honor” (Ex.
 28:2).